-Adults should sip small amounts of water and an electrolyte replacement, such as Gatorade, in order to resist vomiting but still hydrate the body.
-Sprite may also be a good option, as the carbonation may help settle the stomach.
+Adults should sip small amounts of water and an electrolyte replacement in order to resist vomiting but still hydrate the body.
+Coconut water is an excellent source of natural electrolyte, as well as vitamins and minerals to help you heal.

 Viruses cannot be treated with antibiotics or any other medications, so do the best you can to aid your body's natural recovery.
-Be sure to avoid caffeine, alcohol, dairy, and sugar, as these will likely cause even worse diarrhea or irritate your intestinal system further.
+Be sure to avoid caffeine, alcohol, dairy, sugar, and anything processed as these will irritate your intestinal system further.

 Getting a lot of rest and eating well are also important to a speedy recovery.
 Allow yourself time to lie on the couch or in bed, and feel free to read books and magazines or watch TV.
 When you feel slightly better, try to eat small amounts of bland, natural foods.